Earl Browder: Socialist

-Browder moved to Kansas City and was employed as an office worker, entering the union of his trade, the Bookkeepers, Stenographers and Accountants union AFL.
+1916—1917, Browder joined a committee of about fifteen intellectuals, which called itself the ”League for Democratic Control” that opposed the first world war.
 In 1916, he took a job as manager of the Johnson County Cooperative Association in Olathe, Kansas.
 Browder was aggressively opposed to World War I and publicly spoke out against it, characterizing the fighting as an imperialist conflict.
 After the United States joined the war in 1917, Browder was arrested and charged under the Espionage Act conspiring to defeat the operation of the draft law and nonregistration.
 Browder was sentenced to two years in prison for conspiracy and a year for nonregistration, sitting in jail from December 1917 to November 1918.